Martin Lewis, Citizens Advice and Facebook launch major initiatives to fight scam ads

 After issuing High Court proceedings against Facebook, Martin agreed to settle his case out of court, in return for Facebook making a binding commitment to donate £3 million to set up the Citizens Advice Scams Action (CASA) service, to provide one-to-one support.
 Facebook also agreed to create a scam ads reporting tool, unique to Facebook in the UK.

-These initiatives, available from today, are crucial, as scam ads can have devastating consequences.
+These initiatives are crucial, as scam ads can have devastating consequences.
 Placed by criminals, the adverts often use fake celebrity images or endorsements to dupe people into investing in fake 'get rich quick' schemes, buying diet pills, and more.

 They can lead to many people being conned out of cash – in the case below a man in his 80s lost almost £50,000 – and have a serious impact on people's mental health and self-esteem.